SDI-SoftwareDefinedInverter/TAPAS/README.md

 and
 _`<drive>:\ti\motorware\motorware\_1\_01\_00\_16\sw\solutions\instaspin\_motion\boards\TAPAS\_V1\_0\f28x\f2806xF\projects\ccs5\ `_

-please have a look at the _¿InstaSPIN Projects and Labs User¿s Guide¿_ which comes together with the motorware-installation and is located at _`<drive>:\ti\motorware\motorware\_1\_01\_00\_16\docs\labs\instaspin\_labs.pdf`_ with a standard-motorware installation.
+please have a look at the _"InstaSPIN Projects and Labs User's Guide"_ which comes together with the motorware-installation and is located at _`<drive>:\ti\motorware\motorware\_1\_01\_00\_16\docs\labs\instaspin\_labs.pdf`_ with a standard-motorware installation.
 There you can further find some information how to compile the firmware, start a debugging session, flash the DSP and get an